-The security issues in service-oriented systems have become more and more important.
-Effective security mechanisms are critical for ensuring the successful deployment of web services.
-In this paper, we introduced a compositional CPN model for XML firewall protected service-oriented systems.
-We used the CPN formalism because it has a distinct advantage of being easy to understand and use due to its graphical notations and powerful rules for defining system structure and dynamic behaviours (Murata, 1989; Jensen, 1992).
-A CPN provides an executable model that directly defines the concept of a system's state space.
+system structure and dynamic behaviors (Murata, 1989, Jensen 1992).
+A colored Petri net provides an executable model that directly defines the concept of a system's state space.
 Although most research on automated analysis of concurrent and distributed systems uses some type of state-space exploration approach and cannot avoid the associated state-space explosion problem, based on our significant experience with Petri nets for many years, the Petri net formalism is capable of achieving an effective balance between theoretical concepts and practical techniques.

 Our proposed model supports secured web services invocation, which only allows user requests with needed permissions.
-The effectiveness of our approach is due to the incorporation of the RBAC mechanism into our security model, so user roles and permissions for web services invocation can be assigned dynamically.
-Although there are some existing implementations of XML firewall with limited functionality, our proposed approach provides a better solution to protecting service providers, where state-based user authentication and authorisation are supported explicitly for web services invocation.
-More importantly, our XML firewall security model is formally defined using CPN, thus certain behavioural properties such as deadlock-freeness can be formally verified.
-The compositional CPN model we proposed consists of the application model and the XML firewall model, which can be analysed separately; therefore the state-space explosion problem in our formal approach is not significant.
+The effectiveness of our approach is due to the incorporation of the role-based access control (RBAC) mechanism into our security model, so user roles and permissions for web services invocation can be assigned existing dynamically.
+Although there some are implementations of XML firewall with limited functionality, our proposed approach provides a better solution to protecting service providers, where state-based user authentication and authorization are supported explicitly for web services invocation.
+More importantly, our XML firewall security model is formally defined using CPN, thus certain behavioral properties such as deadlockfreeness can be formally verified.
+The compositional CPN model we proposed consists of the application model and the XML firewall model, which can be analyzed separately; therefore the state-space explosion problem in our formal approach is not significant.
 To demonstrate the advantages of our formal approach, we used the CPN Tools to verify some key properties of our net model.
 Our analysis results show that our proposed net model (the revised model) is live and bounded, which indicate that our net model is deadlock free and only requires bounded resources.
 Different from other existing work, our approach ensures a correct design of XML firewall, which can serve as a reliable high-level software design for implementation.
-In our future work, we plan to refine our CPN models into a more detailed design using coloured tokens with more semantics such as users, their roles, access permissions, and constraints, and show how to implement XML firewalls based on our proposed formal CPN models.
+In our future work, we plan to refine our CPN models into a more detailed design using colored tokens with more semantics such as users, their roles, access permissions, and constraints, and show how to implement XML firewalls based on our proposed formal CPN models.